Swiss-Polar-Institute/data-copy-verification/README.md

 * uses Amazon ETag which usually uses MD5 checksums, but also handles verifications by name+size only
 * supports (optionally) files that have been moved

+Note that any reference to S3 is made to refer to object storage in general.
+This could be Amazon S3, or minio, for example.

 ## Motivation
-The motivation for the creation of these tools was to verify that millions of files, containing terabytes of data, were uploaded correctly from a NAS to S3.
+The motivation for the creation of these tools was to verify that millions of files, containing terabytes of data, were uploaded correctly from a NAS to object storage.

 ## Installation
 ```